ChristianSi/lytspel/README.md

 * The schwa is an unstressed and neutral vowel that occurs frequently in English words.
 Lytspel generally writes it as «e» or «u».
 * «u» is used whenever the traditional spelling contains this vowel, e.g.
-  «album, nurvuss, sus'pend» ‹...nervous, suspend›.
+  «album, nurvuss, su'spend» ‹...nervous, suspend›.
 * «e» is used otherwise, e.g. «camel, problem, hiden, sentrel» ‹...hidden, central›.
-* This means that Lytspel doesn't distinguish between unstressed /V/ as in «funda'mentl» ‹fundamental› or /E/ as in «index» and the schwa /@/.
+* This means that Lytspel doesn't distinguish between unstressed /V/ as in «funde'mentl» ‹fundamental› or /E/ as in «index» and the schwa /@/.
-  However, since the unstressed form of these vowels sounds quite similar to the schwa and there is often no agreement between speakers whether to use one or the other, this shouldn't hurt.
+  However, since the unstressed forms of these vowels sound quite similar to the schwa and there is often no agreement between speakers whether to use one or the other, this shouldn't hurt.
 * A schwa immediately preceding the primarily stressed syllable can also be